BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

   - Targets Linux, Mac, and Windows platforms.
   - Has built in support for the [Iced] and [egui] GUI frameworks (and also supports adding your own GUI framework on top of OpenGL, [wgpu], or [softbuffer]).
 Other GUI frameworks are also available via 3rd party crates:
     - [vizia-plug](https://github.com/vizia/vizia-plug) - A 3rd party adapter for the [Vizia] GUI framework.
     - [nice-plug-slint](https://github.com/aidan729/nice-plug-slint) - A 3rd party adapter for the [Slint] GUI framework.
-(Note Slint requires a paid license if you want to distribute your plugin closed-source.)
+(Note Slint requires either a custom royalty-free license or a paid license to use in closed-source projects.)
   - Visit the [Rust Audio Discord Server](https://discord.gg/Qs2Zwtf9Gf) for help.

 > Note, the original NIH-plug framework at https://github.com/robbert-vdh/nih-plug is no longer maintained.